thisdougb/thisdougb.github.io/_drafts/2019-09-09-deduce-your-way-to-devops-tooling.md

 Technology people often seem to start with the answer, and work backwards to justify it.
 This, I feel, is what DevOps tooling discussions are really about.
-Trying to justify our favourite tool is best in every case we come across, often simply to validate to ourselves we follow the right tribe.
+Advocating for our favourite tool in every case we come across, often simply to validate to ourselves we follow the right tribe.
-We, myself included, are often guilty of wilfully neglecting the user story currently in play.
+We, myself included, are often guilty of wilfully neglecting the user story or current context.

 My artist friends closed off by removing from the set of possibilities any products that didn't meet the requirements.
 They presented me with this: